BKabagoz/LIGO-quantum-tools/README.md

 The tool compares vacuum, frequency-independent squeezing (FIS), and frequency-dependent squeezing (FDS) as quadrature covariance ellipses.
 It applies the selected squeezing level and angle, optional injection loss, and—in the FDS case—the frequency-dependent rotation produced by the filter-cavity model.

-The model is intentionally limited to preparation of the injected state.
-It does **not** include interferometer propagation, OMC/readout loss, phase noise, or spatial mode mismatch.
-This makes it useful for isolating the physics of squeezed-state preparation before introducing the detector response.
+This tool is intended to isolate the physics of squeezed-state preparation before the detector response is introduced.

 See [`squeezing-ellipse-visualizer/README.md`](squeezing-ellipse-visualizer/README.md) for the equations and assumptions used.